sendgrid/docs/source/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.md

       </tr>
       <tr>
          <th>envelope</th>
          <td>A string containing the SMTP envelope.
-This will have two variables: <code>to</code>, which is a single-element array containing the address that we received the email to, and <code>from</code>, which is the return path for the message.</td>
+This will have 2 variables: <code>to</code>, which is a single-element array containing the address that we received the email to, and <code>from</code>, which is the return path for the message.</td>
       </tr>
       <tr>
          <th>attachments</th>